nnardoto/TBSeen/README.md

-# FreeTBX
+# TBSeen
-FreeTBX: Another _Modern_ Fortran Tight Binding Code
+TBSeen: A Tight Binding Code for Beyond DFT Exploration

 ### Prerequisites
 * Lapack and Blas Libraries